vigneshavm/Interview-questions/JS Q.md

 });
 ```

-Callbacks allow us to handle asynchronous operations in a non-blocking way.

 ---

----

 ### **Closures**

  - [Closures Drawbacks](#Common-Pitfalls-of-Closures)

-- A closure where an inner function has access to variables from its outer function scope(lexical scope), even after the outer function has finished execution.
+- A closure where an **inner function has access to variables from its outer function scope(lexical scope), even after the outer function has finished execution**.
 - In other words, the inner function "remembers" the environment in which it was created.
 - Useful for:
   - **Data privacy**